 Commentary: Essays addressing current issues and developments in planning education or scholarship are welcome for the Commentary section.
 Speculative arguments may be accepted for publication if they are seen as convincing, important, or provocative.
 Commentary manuscripts should not exceed 10 typewritten pages and are subject to a limited review process.

 Letters: Letters responding to articles, commentary, reviews, or editorials are welcome.
 Authors will be offered the opportunity to reply.
 Contributors should address the substance of issues in a way that avoids attacking individuals.

-Style, Spelling, and Usage: Manuscripts should conform to requirements set forth in the Chicago Manual of Style, fifteenth edition (University of Chicago Press 2003).
+Style, Spelling, and Usage: Manuscripts should conform to requirements set forth in the Chicago Manual of Style, fifteenth & sixteenth editions (University of Chicago Press 2003 & 2010, http://www.chicagomanualofstyle.org/tools_citationguide.html).
 JPER's spelling authority is Webster's Third New International Dictionary (Merriam-Webster Co.
-2000).
+2002).